kelsk/k8s-next-21/nextbook/structure-test/README.md

 1. Download the latest container-structure-test [binary](https://github.com/GoogleContainerTools/container-structure-test/releases).

-2. Run Nextbook using the `prod` skaffold profile to run the container structure tests.
+2. Run Nextbook using the `test` skaffold profile to run the container structure tests.

     ```
     test: